A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

   - **Creatures:**
       - For the unique Mirrors of Opposition use the 1E stats as guides
       - To do: False Vraxerises
-      - For False Delvahines use either triple or quadruple elite Succubus OR triple or quadruple weak Delvahine (see above) depending on what you think your party can handle.
+      - For False Delvahines use either double elite Succubus OR double weak Delvahine (see above) depending on what you think your party can handle.

  ## Part 8: The Festering Maze
   - **Creatures:**